 - A biography of William Symons VC, winner of the Victoria Cross is on the Australian Dictionary of Biography.
 His profile is also listed on the Australian War Memorial.

-- You can search the service records of local soldiers on Discovering Anzacs.
+- You can search the service records of local soldiers on Defense and War Service Records.
 You can also add family stories and information.

 - You can also read and add family stories at Anzac Centenary.